US: Drought-stricken states to get less from Colorado River - KESQ

 Under Tuesday’s reductions, Arizona will lose slightly more water than it did this year, when 18% of its supply was cut.
 In 2023, it will lose an additional 3%, an aggregate 21% reduction from its initial allocation.

-Mexico is expected to lose 7% of the 1.5 million acre-feet it receives each year from the river.
+Mexico will lose 7% of the 1.5 million acre-feet it receives each year from the river.
 Last year, it lost about 5%.
 The water is a lifeline for northern desert cities including Tijuana and a large farm industry in the Mexicali Valley, just south of the border from California’s Imperial Valley.

-Nevada is also set to lose water — about 8% of its supply — but most residents will not feel the effects because the state recycles the majority of its water used indoors and doesn’t use its full allocation.
+Nevada also will lose water — about 8% of its supply — but most residents will not feel the effects because the state recycles the majority of its water used indoors and doesn’t use its full allocation.
 Last year, the state lost 7%.